tinyvision-ai-inc/tinyclunx33_public/Docs/zephyr.md

   the debug logs, or send commands to the Zephyr shell (both through the same UART) such as an I2C scan or raw register writes.

+- Act as a staring point for new firmware, updated to match the latest RTL and driver: same code tinyVision uses for writing and testing USB3.

-## Accessing Zephyr logs and shell
+## Debug logs and shell

 The FTDI chip present on the Devkit provides ways to: